 The Florida Keys lie at the far southern end of the South Florida Water Management District's 16-county region.
 The District is working with its partners to protect and restore Florida Bay, ensure a sustainable water supply for Keys residents and businesses and improve stormwater management in local communities.

-Outreach and Intergovernmental Representatives develop partnerships with local governments, utilities, community groups and other stakeholders in Monroe County and create a better understanding of local water resource issues through outreach and education activities.
+Regional Representatives develop partnerships with local governments, utilities, community groups and other stakeholders in Monroe County and create a better understanding of local water resource issues through outreach and education activities.

 GOVERNING BOARD MEMBERS